 Annual Skin Exam

 In addition to doing routine skin self-exams, people should have a skin cancer check regularly by a doctor or a Physician Assistant/Nurse Practitioner.
 A doctor can do a skin cancer check during visits for regular checkups.
-Patients in Conroe and the Woodlands who think they have atypical moles should point them out to the doctor.
+Patients who think they have atypical moles should point them out to the doctor.
 It is also important to tell the doctor about any new, changing, or “ugly-looking” moles.

 If your doctor has any concerns, then he or she will refer you to a dermatologist who can provide you with a more specific diagnosis.

-Skin cancer is a very real risk, especially cities in the South such as Conroe and the Woodlands.
+Skin cancer is a very real risk, especially in cities in the South.
 Although anyone can get skin cancer, there are a few risk factors that increase your chances.
 Patients with these risk factors should be proactive in their prevention, and treatment:

-- Family with skin cancer.
+- Family History of Skin Cancer.
 If anyone in your family has skin cancer or a large number (usually over 100) of atypical moles, you should get an annual skin cancer screening.
 These people have an especially high risk of developing melanoma.
 When two or more family members develop melanoma, it is important for all of the patients’ close relatives (parents, brothers, sisters, and children above the age of 12) to visit their dermatologist for a skin cancer check for atypical moles or any signs of melanoma.

-- Exposure to the sun.
+- Sun Exposure.
 If you are constantly exposed to UVA and UVB rays without the protection of sunscreen, your chances for melanoma are greatly increased.
-Patients in Conroe and the Woodlands who have had severe sunburns in their childhood have an even higher chance of developing skin cancer.
+Patients who have had severe sunburns in their childhood have an even higher chance of developing skin cancer.

 While these are not the only factors that influence the development of skin cancer, if you have one or more of these features then an annual skin cancer screening is highly recommended.